 So, Buckle Up, People

-In Jihad Insurance, Hollywood movie director J. Edgar Schnatz decides to make a “classy” porn film using real actors performing real sexual acts.
+In Hot Scenes, Hollywood movie director J. Edgar Schnatz decides to make a “classy” porn film using real actors performing real sexual acts.
 This leads him on a series of misadventures which could only happen in a novel like this, which is basically Blue Movie meets Gargantua and Pantagruel.

 What does that mean in practical terms?
 It means the easily offended, and those with no sense of humor, had better either stay away or buckle up for a wild ride.